hujhax/austin-improv-wiki/Lindsey McGowen.md

 **Lindsey McGowen** is a technical improvisor.

 ## Summary
-Lindsey holds a BA in Technical Theater but took a hiatus from the theater from 2006-2013.
-Since returning, she has worked as a tech for the Detroit Improv Festival, the Alaska State Improv Festival and [[The Improvised Play Festival]].
+Lindsey has a fancy piece of paper that says she knows stuff about technical theater, but decided theater-as-a-day-job made it less fun and took a break from theater from 2006-2013.
+Since moving to Austin in early 2014, she immediately jumped into the local improv scene and has been running tech for shows at both [[The Hideout Theatre]] and [[The Institution Theater]].
+She specializes in sound improvisation.

 Outside of improv, Lindsey is active in the national contemporary a cappella scene as a judge, producer, master clinician and performer.